DanielStoychev/CryptoRecover/docs/INSTALL.md

 If when run this command, you get an error message similar to **error: externally-managed-environment** then you need to add an additional argument `--break-system-packages` to the above command.
 (So the command will be `pip3 install -r requirements.txt --break-system-packages`)

-Note: If you use Python for other things beyond BTCRecover, then the `--break-system-packages` could cause other issues, but in such situations, managing your python virtual environments for your specific system is beyond the scope of this documentation.
+Note: If you use Python for other things beyond CryptoRecover, then the `--break-system-packages` could cause other issues, but in such situations, managing your python virtual environments for your specific system is beyond the scope of this documentation.

 If you are running Python 3.13 and get a build error you may also need to set the following environment variable.